nadialefebvre/monty-hall-solution/README.md

 - `MontyHallGame`: Wraps up the logic for simulating the Monty Hall game, including methods to simulate a round and recursively simulate the game for a specified number of trials.

   The `MontyHallSimulation` object contains the main method to execute and run the simulation.
-It handles user inputs for the number of trials and displays the outcomes of the simulation, including the counts and percentages of wins when switching doors versus keeping the initial choice.
+It displays the outcomes of the simulation, including the counts and percentages of wins when switching doors versus keeping the initial choice.

 ### Use of functional programming concepts

 - **Immutability**: Immutable data structures, like the `MontyHallRound` case class, are used to ensure data consistency and prevent unintended modifications.

 - **Tail recursion**: The `simulateGame` method uses tail recursion to handle the simulation of multiple game trials, avoiding stack overflow issues and optimizing memory usage.

-### Error handling and input validation

-- **Input validation**: The code validates user input for the number of trials, ensuring it's a positive integer greater than zero.
-It defaults to a predefined value if invalid input is provided.

-- **Error handling**: Proper error handling using `Try` and `Success`/`Failure` cases is implemented to handle parsing errors and invalid input types.

 ### Randomness and simulations